 4. Grey Iron

 Another type of cast iron is gray iron.
 The shredded iron contains graphite, which gives it its color.
 This iron metal has anti-corrosive and wear-resistant properties.
-Sometimes, gray iron is used outside in place of wrought iron.
+Gray iron occasionally replaces wrought iron in outdoor settings.

 5. Ductile Iron

 Ductile iron is another type of cast iron.
-Magnesium is added to the cast iron alloy to create it.
+We add magnesium to the cast iron alloy to create it.
 Instead of breaking like gray iron does, the addition of magnesium initiates a chemical process that causes the graphite to become spherical.
-By varying the amount of magnesium added and the amount of heat used during the production procedures, various kinds of ductile iron may be produced.

 6. White Iron

 White Iron is another kind of cast iron.
-The graphite is taken out of the cast iron to make it.
-The white color of white iron results from the removal of graphite.
+We remove the graphite from the cast iron to create it.
+The white color of iron results from the removal of graphite.
 White iron is highly malleable while having a respectable level of wear resistance.

 Raw Materials used in Making iron